-One year of experience receiving calls for emergency service and dispatching vehicles by means of a variety of police communications equipment.
+One year of current experience performing police emergency radio communications work with responsibility for receiving calls for emergency service and dispatching vehicles by means of a variety of police communications equipment.

-Sufficient training and/or experience to be able to understand and speak fluently and clearly in a designated foreign language.
+Sufficient training and/or experience to be able to understand and speak fluently and clearly in English and the designated non-English foreign language.